Everyone gets by with a little help from their friends, and those of the four-legged variety are no exception.

 Of course, these service animals receive extensive, highly-specialized training to perform all these duties.

-Companion animals are there to provide their owners with a general sense of safety, companionship, and/or emotional comfort and support.
-Because this definition of a companion animal’s duties is so broad, they don’t enjoy the same, federally-protected rights as service animals.
-They do, however, have some important rights with regards to housing and air travel.
+ESAs are there to provide their owners with a general sense of safety, companionship, and/or emotional comfort and support.
+Because this definition of an ESA’s duties is so broad, they don’t enjoy the same, federally-protected rights as service animals.
+They do, however, have some important rights with regards to housing.

 The Fair Housing Act (FHA) protects disabled individuals against discrimination from landlords.
 This means the landlords are legally required to accommodate disabled individuals’ requests, provided that these accommodation requests are reasonable.
-The denial of an individual’s request for a companion animal to live with them would violate this provision of the FHA.
+The denial of an individual’s request for an ESA to live with them would violate this provision of the FHA.

 Additionally, landlords cannot charge individuals with companion animals the standard ‘pet fee,’ which tenants are expected to pay in exchange for keeping a pet in their apartment.
-The only time a person may have to pay for their companion animal is if they damage the apartment or house.
+The only time a person may have to pay for their ESA is if they damage the apartment or house.

 To have your ESA live with you without pet fees or in a non-pet space, you need to show a valid ESA letter – and nothing more.
 A letter can only be provided by a licensed mental health professional or doctor.
 If you can provide this letter, and it doesn’t cause an unreasonable financial burden on the landlord, then they must accommodate you.
 Bear in mind your animal must still be well behaved, quiet, and not cause a nuisance for you to continue to enjoy these rights.